wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/2-get-started-portals.md

 All components and features listed under **Content**, **Extensibility**, and **Security** form the portal *foundation*.
-The are part of the base solution and included in all starter portals.
+They are part of the base solution and included in all portals.
 Features from the **Functionality** area focus on the specific needs of the target audience.
 Starter portal selection defines what subset of the functional features is are included.

 > [!NOTE]
 >